juusujanar/filesystemgraph/README.md

 Files are separated by a semicolon (;).
 Each file has unique single-character name and a size or minus, if the file is to be deleted, separated by comma (,).
 This was created for a school project and is made using HTML, JavaScript and a little bit of CSS.

+This is available in English and Estonian.

 <!-- (You can see this live [here.](https://juusujanar.eu/filesystem)) -->

 ## Installation

-1. Download the html file
+1. Clone the repository
 2.1 Deploy to a web server.
 2.2 Open it directly in a browser.